MattDrivenDev/FireInTheMole/README.md

 # Fire In The Mole!
+A game about moles mining with dynamite and blowing each other up (a Bomberstein3D).

+## TODO
+ - [ ] Create the Map of animations, where the idle/movement/dead states are keys.
+ - [ ] Change the animation based on the movement and direction of the player.
+ - [ ] Load a Tiled map.
+ - [ ] When rendering top-down, use an orthographic camera that follows the player.
+ - [ ] Work on the AABB collision detection.
+ - [x] Render mole instead of circle for player.

 ## But why F#?
 So...
 I wrote the prototype in C#.
 Then, after some playtesting and realising that the game might have some legs, I knew I had to do some fairly heavy refactoring.
 But, the harder I refactored, the more it became a re-write.
 And then the harder I re-wrote, the more of a hot spaghetti mess it became again.